06 Nov 2018

 When painting walls, you first need to take care of the edges of the room: anywhere the wall meets the ceiling or coving, as well as skirting boards and around any windows and door frames.
 We recommend using a good quality angled brush which will help you paint a neat line.

 Next, get your paint tray and roller brush, loading the paint into the reservoir of the tray.
-Dip the edge of the roller brush into the paint (there is no need to submerge it fully) and spread evenly along the brush by rolling it along the incline of the tray.
+Dip the edge of the roller brush into the paint (there is no need to submerge it fully) and spread evenly across the brush by rolling it along the incline of the tray 2-3 times.

 When it comes to painting walls, work out from the edges, rolling the paint in a ‘W’ pattern, and going back across the pattern to fill in any areas.
 The aim here is to apply the paint evenly, blending the edges into the wall to stop a paint ridge-forming.